Ancient Literature Live

 Reading literature from the Ancient world will expose your students to ideology that still impacts the modern world.
 Class discussion and writing assignments will build a love and understanding of literature as a whole.
 The class can be used alongside Dave Raymond’s Antiquity series.

-The class will meet once per week over Zoom, on Wednesdays from 1:00-2:00 PM Central Standard Time.
+The class will meet once per week over Zoom, date and time TBD.

 Ancient Literature Live will teach your students how to write an academic paper, read various forms of literature, and understand literary principles such as juxtaposition, irony, tone, as well as historical references.
 The format will be discussion-based with short lectures focused on the historical context of a particular book or short story.
 Students will read a variety of literary forms and learn how to write a basic thesis paper and find their own voice.
 The papers should reflect the student’s personal opinion as well as his ability to grasp literary concepts.
 The course can be used alongside Dave Raymond’s Antiquity course, but is also structured to stand alone.